History of Crete

 The history of Crete goes back to the 7th millennium BC, preceding the ancient Minoan civilization by more than four millennia.
-The palace-based Minoan civilization was the first civilization in Europe.
+The Minoan civilization was the first civilization in Europe.

-After the Minoan civilization was devastated by the Thera eruption, Crete developed an Ancient Greece-influenced organization of city-states, then successively became part of the Roman Empire, the Byzantine Empire, the Venetian Republic, the Ottoman Empire, an autonomous state, and the modern state of Greece.
+During the Iron Age, Crete developed an Ancient Greece-influenced organization of city-states, then successively became part of the Roman Empire, the Byzantine Empire, the Venetian Republic, the Ottoman Empire, an autonomous state, and the modern state of Greece.

 Prehistoric Crete

-In 2002, the paleontologist Gerard Gierlinski discovered what he claimed were fossil footprints left by ancient human relatives 5,600,000 years ago, from the time of the Messinian salinity crisis, but the claim is controversial.

-Excavations in South Crete in 2008–2009 revealed stone tools at least 130,000 years old.
+Excavations in South Crete in 2008–2009 revealed stone tools at least 130,000 years old, including bifacial ones of Acheulean type.
 This was a sensational discovery, as the previously accepted earliest sea crossing in the Mediterranean was thought to occur around 12,000 BC.

-The stone tools found in the Plakias region of Crete include hand axes of the Acheulean type made of quartz.
-It is believed that pre-Homo sapiens hominids from Africa crossed to Crete on rafts.
+This suggests that the island may have been visited by archaic humans during the Middle Pleistocene.
+During the Late Pleistocene, the island was ecologically isolated, and only inhabited by a few mammal species, including deer belonging to the endemic genus Candiacervus, a lineage of mice (Mus bateae, M. minotaurus), a dwarf elephant (Palaeoloxodon creutzburgi), the Cretan otter (Lutrogale (Isolalutra) cretensis), and the Cretan shrew (Crocidura zimmermanni), as well as the large terrestrial Cretan owl (Athene cretensis) all of which but the shrew are now extinct.

-In the neolithic period, some of the early influences on the development of Cretan culture arise from the Cyclades and from Egypt; cultural records are written in the undeciphered script known as "Linear A".
-The archaeological record of Crete includes superb palaces, houses, roads, paintings and sculptures.
+Stone tools indicate that the island was inhabited by Mesolithic hunter gatherers during the Early Holocene.
+The Neolithic begins on Crete around 9000 years Before Present /7000 BC.
+In the Neolithic period, some of the early influences on the development of Cretan culture arise from the Cyclades and from Egypt; cultural records are written in the undeciphered script known as "Linear A".
+The archaeological record of Crete includes Minoan palaces, houses, roads, paintings and sculptures.
 Early Neolithic settlements in Crete include Knossos and Trapeza.

 For the earlier times, radiocarbon dating of organic remains and charcoal offers some dates.
 Based on this, it is thought that Crete was inhabited from about 130,000 years ago, in the Lower Paleolithic, perhaps not continuously, with a Neolithic farming culture from the 7th millennium BC onwards.
 The first settlers introduced cattle, sheep, goats, pigs, and dogs, as well as domesticated cereals and legumes.